fanart-tv/fanartwiki/docs/General/retract submission.md

 === "4- Delete"

-    Now hover over the image and the Delte button will appear.
+    Now hover over the image and the Delete button will appear.
 Use it to delete the image

     ![My Submissions](../assets/images/replace-submission-4.gif)